Free Watch Appraisal App Guide: Brand, Movement, Serial, Case Metal, Condition and Originality

 Use the free screenerThe quick answer

 A free watch appraisal app can triage maker, case metal, movement type, visible serial numbers, running condition, and whether a professional appraisal is worth it.
-It cannot safely test a watch, guarantee authenticity, or replace a signed appraisal for insurance or sale.
+It cannot safely test a watch, confirm originality, or replace a signed appraisal for insurance or sale.

 Watch screening checklist